abhin4v/abhin4v.github.io/drafts/fast-sudoku-solver-in-haskell-1.md

     replace p f xs = [if i == p then f x else x | (x, i) <- zip xs [0..]]
 ```

 We choose the non-fixed cell with least count of possibilities.
-This strategy make sense intuitively as with a cell with fewest possibilities we have most chance of being right when assuming one.
-Fixing a non-fixed cells leads to two cases: a) the cell has only two possible values, resulting in two fixed cells, b)  the cell has more than two possible values, resulting in one fixed and one non-fixed cell.
-Then all we are left with is replacing the non-fixed cell with its fixed and fixed/non-fixed choices which we do with some math and some list traversal.
+This strategy make sense intuitively as with a cell with fewest possibilities, we have most chance of being right when assuming one.
+Fixing a non-fixed cell leads to one of the two cases:

+a. the cell has only two possible values, resulting in two fixed cells, or,
+b. the cell has more than two possible values, resulting in one fixed and one non-fixed cell.

+Then all we are left with is replacing the non-fixed cell with its fixed and fixed/non-fixed choices, which we do with some math and some list traversal.
 A quick check on the _REPL_:

 <small>
 ```haskell